I finally get a chance to show off my mum making homemade spanakopita! Watch as she rolls out the fillo pastry and makes this iconic Greek pie.

 In all the years I've been blogging, I can't remember ever featuring my mother in a blog post.

-How very Freudian!
+How very Freudian of me!

 Jokes aside, I'm quite proud to present you "Mrs G" rolling out some homemade fillo and making a simple homemade spanakopita.